MRSA Infection FAQs

 Q:MRSA can cause sepsis, which is an infection of the blood.
 True or False?

-Q:A MRSA skin infection can often mimics a spider bite.
+Q:A MRSA skin infection can often mimic a spider bite.
 True or False?

 Q:What are complications of a MRSA infection?